ShawnGao911101/Rice_pan-NLRome/README.md

 |__Species2__| Another format of subspecies information of genotypes.

 Most figures of this project are generated based on this table.
-Other involved data in figure generation are also in `Data_for_visualization` directory.
+Other involved data in figure generation are also in `06.MS_v8_final_data` directory.

 ## Result datasets